strongbox/strongbox-docs/docs/developer-guide/layout-providers/raw-layout-provider.md

-# WARNING
+# Raw Layout Provider

+## Introduction

+The Raw layout provider allows storing artifacts that have no particular strict format.

+The code for the Raw layout provider is located under the [strongbox-storage-raw-layout-provider] module.

+!!! warning
     This feature is currently highly experimental, under active development and it's implementation may change without warning.
 If you would like to try it out and find issues, please report them on the issue tracker.

-# General
-The Raw layout provider allows storing artifacts that have no particular strict format.

-# Notes

 ## Artifact Coordinates